FredKSchott/snowpack/www/_template/reference/configuration.md

 Converts packages that depend on Node.js built-in modules (`"fs"`, `"path"`, `"url"`, etc.).
 You can see the full list of supported polyfills at the [rollup-plugin-node-polyfills documentation](https://github.com/ionic-team/rollup-plugin-node-polyfills)

-If you'd like to customize this polyfill behavior, skip the `--polyfill-node` flag and instead provide your own Rollup plugin for the installer:
+If you'd like to customize this polyfill behavior, you can provide your own Rollup plugin for the installer:

 ```js
 // Example: If `--polyfill-node` doesn't support your use-case, you can provide your own custom Node.js polyfill behavior